Organizing embroidery floss can be tackled in various ways,

 It is simple to remove just one length, for use, with the eye of your needle.
 Return any unused thread to the binder at the end of a project.

-Another method of organizing embroidery floss is to use small plastic ziploc bags.
+Another method of organizing embroidery floss is to use floss-a-way bags.
 Each bag holds one colour.
 Full skeins and leftover strands can be stored in the same bag.
 You can store the bags in boxes or baskets in either number or colour order.
 My friend Angie keeps all her blues in one basket and the greens in another for example.

 The bag idea works well for project storage, also.
 Just thread the required bags onto the ring to carry around with you.
 Write the numbers on the bags with a permanent marker and you're set to go.

-I hope this introduction has given you some ideas for organizing embroidery floss.
+I hope this introduction has given you some ideas for how to organize embroidery floss.
 Now are you ready to start organizing the rest of your stash?